djeanql/MidnightMiner/README.md

 python consolidate.py
 ```

 The script will prompt for confirmation before proceeding.
-Successfully consolidated wallets will donate all their earnings (past and future) to the destination address.
+Successfully consolidated wallets will send all their earnings (past and future) to the destination address.

 **To undo consolidation:**
 ```bash